-180. Given their role in assessing the risks to which an insurer is exposed, actuaries can play an important part in supporting prudential supervision.
-Full, regular and timely dialogue The PRA will set out the information that it requires insurers to supply in order to complete its assessment.
-It will stand ready to answer questions where necessary, though this will not extend to providing consultancy on completing applications.
+The PRA sets out the information that it requires insurers to supply in order to complete its assessment.
+It stands ready to answer questions where necessary, though this does not extend to providing consultancy on completing applications.

-The PRA will take a proportionate approach to the assessment of authorisation applications based upon the risk the applicant poses to the PRA's objectives.
+The PRA takes a proportionate approach to the assessment of authorisation applications based upon the risk the applicant poses to the PRA's objectives.
 All applicants will be subject to a minimum level of assessment.